kirbydesign/linting/README.md

 npm install stylelint @kirbydesign/linting --save-dev
 ```

-...and then adjusting the TSLint configuration (found in `tslint.json`):
+...and then adjusting the TSLint configuration (found in `.stylelintrc`):

 ```json
 {